 Two shades of beige with a soupy interior that’s often lumpy with lusciously plump raisins, butter tarts are perhaps the ugliest of desserts.
 But to dismiss them is to lose out on one of the sleeper hits of the baking world.
 When made right, a butter tart is the perfect treat—an easily portable, hand-held pie with a flaky crust and a sweet, gooey filling.
 And raisins?
-I say bring ‘em on.
+I say bring ’em on.
+(Get our best butter tart recipe here!)

 Along with Beaver Tails and Nanaimo bars, butter tarts form the Holy Trinity of distinctly English-Canadian desserts.
 While the first two are finicky, the butter tart is a cinch for home bakers to master.
 It’s made up of accessible ingredients—just flour, butter, eggs, corn syrup, brown sugar, vanilla and salt.
 But for such a simple and homely delicacy, the butter tart generates a lot of emotions—and not just among those who view raisins as an abominable addition.